acidburn0zzz/polymorph_pixdist/readme.md

 `AWS EC2 Create Event`: This is triggered whenever an image has completed its upload into the defined `aws:orig` bucket.

-`Stream From Origin`: The event data is used to determine the origin bucket and path.
+`From Origin`: The event data is used to determine the origin bucket and path.
-It then starts streaming the asset and identifies the mime type by header.
+It downloads the asset and identifies the mime type by header.

 `Convert`: If the provided mimetype matches the `convert-mime` setting.
 Graphicsmagik will attempt to convert it to JPEG while uploading the original image to the destination S3 bucket and applying a `WebsiteRedirectLocation` to the new asset.